USC-DSCI-510/final-project-yixinw690/README.md

 * So the final restaurants data csv used for analysis is called "filtered_restaurants_without_cuisine_types.csv".
 * For the income data, we summarized the original 10 brackets into 6 bracktes, and created the new table called "census_income_data_acs_boston_cleaned_combined_reordered.csv"
 ## Instrucions on how to run analysis code
-Run the code in run_analysis.py to get all the visualization and descriptive analysis of the data.
+Run the code in run_analysis.py to get all the visualizations and statistics, including a correlation analysis and a descriptive analysis of the data.
+* In the analysis process, a seperate csv file called "restaurant_count.csv" is created for analysis.
+This step is not considered as part of the data cleaning because the generation of this file is only used for the correlation analysis.
 ## Instructions on how to create visualizations
 Run the code in visualize_results.py to get graphs of our analysis.
 The only difference between the analysis code and visualization code is the analysis code generate some descriptive statistics results of our analysis.